WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2019-04-29-getting-to-know-the-startup-class-of-asp-net-core-mvc.md

   </p>
 </div>

-You also have to install the Microsoft.VisualStudio.Web.BrowserLink Nuget package.
+You also have to install the Microsoft.VisualStudio.Web.BrowserLink NuGet package.

 ## Enabling Static Content